LW2904/sorting-efficiency/README.md

 Make sure that you have a C++17 conformant compiler and CMake installed.

 ```
+# get the code
 git clone https://github.com/LW2904/sorting-efficiency.git

-# the folder name is merely a suggestion
+# create a folder for the build files
 mkdir build && cd build

+# generate build files
 cmake ..

-# to build all targets
+# build the executable
+cmake --build .
+# or, on Linux/with MinGW
 make

-# to run unit tests
+# build and run unit tests
+cmake --build . --target test
+# or, on Linux/with MinGW
 make test
 ```